 It’s long past time to bring back the “no” in innovation.

-–Yet, woe to the luddites who criticize Innovation!
-It’s as if we’re expected to believe that increases in factor productivity are achieved primarily through technological innovation to the exclusion of the other causes.
+–Yet, woe to the luddites who criticize the playing field of Innovation!
+It’s as if we’re expected to believe that increases in factor productivity are played out primarily through technological innovation to the exclusion of the other causes.
 By any measure, it’s the proselytizers of technological change who are the apostates when willfully ignoring education’s very real contribution to productivity.
 Nor are the proselytizers consistent in their liturgy: Innovation is often touted as the driver of a competitiveness, whose cut-and-eating of labor costs is wholly untethered from the economics of tying changes in wages to changes in labor productivity.

 But, not to worry, they soothe.
 For surely, innovation is what keeps the “thing” in Nothing.